Police community support officer: Headgear

 Male PCSOs wear flat, peaked caps rather than custodian helmets, which are worn by male police constables and sergeants.
 The Metropolitan Police Authority noted in 2004 that the hats worn by male PCSOs were not rigid and 'may therefore not offer adequate protection'.
 Female PCSOs wear bowler hats which contain foam padding as protection.

 Some police forces have unique hat designs for PCSOs which are different from the more common styles, such as those worn by the City of London Police PCSOs who adhere to the force's tradition of red detailing, red banding, and a red shield.
 Another is Merseyside Police, whose PCSOs wear a blue band with green edging.
-The badge is a black cloth patch similar to the metal shield used by some other forces; North Wales Police (Heddlu Gogledd Cymru) PCSOs wear black baseball caps with a blue band with "police support" written in both English and Welsh.
+The badge was formerly a black cloth patch bearing the words ‘Merseyside Police Community Support & Traffic Officer’.
+Merseyside PCSOs are now issued a metal force badge instead.
+North Wales Police (Heddlu Gogledd Cymru) PCSOs wear black baseball caps with a blue band with "police support" written in both English and Welsh.

 Surrey Police and Greater Manchester Police (GMP) give their Traffic PCSOs (who are part of GMP's Road Policing Unit (RPU)) white covered caps in the same style as traffic police officers.
 The hat retains though the standard blue band and force crest as other PCSOs in GMP.